Polymer/pwa-starter-kit/redux-and-state-management.md

 ```

 #### Automatically
 Alternatively, you can write a helper to automatically convert any Polymer `foo-changed` property change event into a Redux action.
-Note that this requires the `<child-element>`’s properties to by notifying (i.e. have `notify: true`), which isn’t necessarily true of all third party elements out there.
+Note that this requires the `<child-element>`’s properties to be notifying (i.e. have `notify: true`), which isn’t necessarily true of all third party elements out there.
 Here's an [example](https://gist.github.com/kevinpschaaf/995c9d1fd0f58fe021b174c4238b38c3#file-5-connect-element-mixin-js) of that.

 ### Reducers: slice reducers